 iii Historic enforcement

-In addition to being only the second and third individuals sentenced to prison under the CFPOA, these decisions provide useful jurisprudence about the jurisdiction of Canadian courts and the essential elements of CFPOA offences.
 In R v.
 Barra and Govindia (Barra),31 the accused, a British national and an American national, applied for a directed verdict for an acquittal in advance of their trial on the basis that Canadian courts lacked jurisdiction over foreign nationals accused of an offence that occurred outside of Canada.
 Despite the impugned conduct occurring in New York and in India, the Court found that the attendance of Canadian senior management at meetings related to the impugned conduct, as well as the 'fruits of the transaction' related to the bribes being intended for a Canadian company, created a real and substantial link between the offence and Canada and grounded the jurisdiction of a Canadian court.32

-Prior to these two convictions, there have been several other significant prosecutions under the CFPOA.
+Prior to these two convictions, there had been several other significant prosecutions under the CFPOA.
 Between 2011 and 2013, two oil and gas companies were fined a combined C$19.85 million for improper payments and benefits provided to government officials from Bangladesh and Chad, respectively.
 Also in 2013, an individual named Nazir Karigar, the first individual incarcerated under the CFPOA, was sentenced to three years' imprisonment for the same bribery conspiracy associated with Barra and Govindia.

 In 2012 and 2013, three executives of a Canadian engineering firm, a former Bangladeshi minister, and a Bangladeshi-Canadian citizen were charged with bribery offences under the CFPOA in connection with a contract for consultancy services related to a US$3 million construction project in Bangladesh.
-In 2014, the prosecution of the former Bangladeshi minister was stayed because he lacked a direct connection to Canada,34 and in 2015, charges against one executive were stayed when he agreed to cooperate with authorities.
+In 2014, the prosecution of the former Bangladeshi minister was stayed because he lacked a direct connection to Canada,36 and in 2015, charges against one executive were stayed when he agreed to cooperate with authorities.